madebysnacks/killswitch/README.md

 #### Installation

-- [Download](../../releases/latest/download/killswitch.sketchplugin.zip) the latest release of the plugin
+- [Download](https://github.com/madebysnacks/killswitch/releases/tag/Sketch_Plugin) the latest release of the plugin packaged as a .zip
 - Un-zip
 - Double-click on killswitch.sketchplugin